-Last week, we discussed tips on how to give your employees reviews that will actually ignite change.
-Sometimes however, it’s not quite that simple, especially when faced with having to give an underperforming employee a negative review.
-While potentially uncomfortable, a negative performance appraisal done correctly (proper constructive feedback is a given) can have a positive outcome, motivating the employee to resolve their issues and even advance their career.
-Here are 9 things to consider if you’re faced with giving a bad performance review or appraisal.
+In the past, we’ve discussed how to give your employees reviews that will actually ignite change.
+Sometimes however, it’s not quite that simple, especially when faced with having to give an under-performing employee a negative review.
+While this can be uncomfortable, a negative performance appraisal done correctly can have a positive outcome, motivating the employee to resolve their issues and even improve productivity.

 1. Have your employee complete self-assessment first